Outstanding Potential Award

 Who is the OPA scheme for?

-If you are a UK or EU applicant applying for any programme in the following subjects we will automatically consider you under our OPA scheme in 2019/20:
+If you are a UK or EU applicant applying for any programme in the following subjects we will automatically consider you under our OPA scheme

-Our OPA criteria are designed to identify students who are high performers as well students who have the potential to be high performers on our programmes.
+Our OPA criteria are designed to identify students who are high performers as well as students who have the potential to be high performers on our programmes.
 We understand that not all learners have the same opportunities to excel in their sixth form education.
 This may be for a variety of reasons relating to the personal and educational context in which you are studying.
 Some of our students experience disruption to their A level or other level 3 studies for reasons beyond their control, for example because of problems with their health, their family situation, or because of unexpected changes to teaching arrangements in their school or college.
-Our OPA scheme is designed to be inclusive and when selecting you for interview, we will take into account not only your academic attainment so far, your predicted grades, but also factors which may affect your ability to get the best possible grades.
+Our OPA scheme is designed to be inclusive and when selecting you for interview, we will take into account not only your academic attainment so far and your predicted grades, but also factors which may affect your ability to get the best possible grades.